Anveshembadi/Practice-Session/Daily Updates.md

 ## 08/11/2024
 1. Worked on salesforce IQLung feilds accessing.
 2. Worked on User story :6745 (Sapio LIMS Update - GeneStrat TRR).
+## 11/11/2024
+1. Worked on userrStory :6745 Generate TRR for Israel Country.
+2. Hands on Practice of connection of servicebBus of with salesforce when a new case record is created.